cocos/cocos-docs/en/cocos-service/agc-applinking.md

   ![](agc-applinking/al-panel.png)

 - At the bottom of the App Linking service panel, fill in the **android intent filter** item with the address of the App Linking **original** website.
 This step corresponds to [Adding an Intent Filter](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-receivelinks#h1-1585311152686).

+- Please refer to [Adding an Intent Filter](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-receivelinks#h1-1585311152686), then set the **intent link type** option.
+The service plug-in will add the required configuration to the `AndroidManifest.xml` file when building.

+    - Currently, your app can receive data through **AppLink** or **DeepLink**. **AppLink** is recommended.
+    - If you select **AppLink**, the URL prefix must be `http://` or `https://`.
+    - If you select **DeepLink**, you can use any URL prefix, such as `abc://`.

+- The App Linking SDK reads content on the clipboard to obtain link information during the first launch and go to the linked content in the app.
+You can set the **Clipboard Settings** option to choose whether to read the clipboard every time when the app is started.

+    - **Default**: App Linking SDK reads content on the clipboard only when the app is launched for the first time.
+    - **Available**: App Linking SDK reads content on the clipboard each time when the app is launched.
+    - **Unavailable**: App Linking SDK does not read content on the clipboard.

   ![](agc-applinking/al-filter.png)